Track Finding at Belle II: Performance of the Track Finding

 The following section describes the performance of the tracking algorithms presented in this paper.
 The performance is evaluated on an independent set of simulated \PUpsilonFourS{}~events, including beam-induced background simulated for the anticipated full instantaneous luminosity of \SI{8e35}{\per\centi\meter\squared\per\second}.
 In the simulation, a detector setup with nominal positions is used.
 The results of the reconstruction are compared to the respective MC tracks.
 Quantities such as the purity or efficiency are calculated on this sample using the definitions from \cref{sec:simulation}.
 All quoted uncertainties on these quantities are calculated using the method of bootstrapping~\cite{efron1979}.

 \cref{fig:performance:fe} shows the track-finding efficiency for different simulated transverse momenta and different levels of beam-induced background relative to the anticipated level.
 A distinction between final-state particles stemming from the primary $\Pep\Pem$ interaction and decays of short-lived particles, produced by event generators (\emph{primaries}), and all final-state particles including those produced by Geant4 during the travel through the detector (\emph{secondaries}) is made.
 Most of the analyses rely only on the former, whereas the latter can give valuable additional information for decays in flight or for particle identification.
+For the \HepProcess{\PKs \to \Ppiplus \Ppiminus} decay, the efficiency depends strongly on the distance of the decay vertex from the IP.
+For smaller distances it remains high, consistent with a product of efficiencies of the two primary tracks, for larger distances it drops below \percentageNumber{80}.
+For \PKs{} particles produced in \PB-meson decays, the efficiency is around \percentageNumber{90}, depending on the background level.

-Comparing with the momentum spectrum shown in \cref{fig:pt_distribution}, the efficiency for most of the charged particles expected at typical \BelleII collisions is higher than \percentageNumber{93} for up to two times the expected beam background.
+The efficiency for most of the charged particles expected at typical \BelleII collisions is higher than \percentageNumber{93} for up to two times the expected beam background.
+This is an integrated number, which is effectively a convolution of the efficiency as a function of $p_\mathrm{T}$ and the $p_\mathrm{T}$ spectrum for \PUpsilonFourS{}~events.
 Tracks with transverse momenta below \SI{100}{\mega\electronvolt\per c} impose complex problems to the track finding due to the small number of hits, high multiple scattering and the high level of background in the innermost layers.
 As a result, the efficiency decreases.
 The difference between the non-background and the expected beam background is small.

+The importance of the track finding algorithms which make use of the information of the SVD is illustrated in \cref{fig:performance:svdimpact}.
+The plot shows a comparison of the track finding efficiencies for the CDC track finding algorithm and the full chain of tracking algorithms for primary particles and based on a data set with nominal background.
+As expected, the impact of the information from the SVD is particular strong in the low momentum region, which can be seen in \cref{fig:performance:svdimpact:pt} where the track finding efficiency dependence on the transverse momentum is shown.
+An improvement for curling tracks is also clearly visible.
+The better coverage of the acceptance along the polar angle $\theta$ due to the addition of the SVD is well visible in \cref{fig:performance:svdimpact:theta}.

 In \cref{fig:performance:fe:type} the finding efficiency on primaries is compared for different simulated particle types.
 Due to the different interaction of electrons with the material, their trajectories are more likely to differ from the nominal helical path, making their reconstruction more challenging.
 However, the \BelleII algorithms are able to achieve high efficiencies for every shown particle type for up to twice the expected beam background level.